apache/druid/docs/querying/lookups-cached-global.md

 `onHeap` uses `ConcurrentMap`s in the java heap which affects garbage collection and heap sizing.
 `offHeap` uses an on-heap buffer and MapDB using memory-mapped files in the java temporary directory.
-Therefore, if the total number of entries in the `cachedNamespace` exceeds the buffer's configured capacity, the extra entries are kept in memory as page cache, and paged in and out by general OS tunings.
+Therefore, if the total number of entries in the `cachedNamespace` exceeds the buffer's configured capacity, Druid maintains the extra entries in memory as page cache, and paged in and out according to general operating system tunings.
 We strongly recommended that you set `druid.lookup.namespace.numBufferedEntries` when using `offHeap`.
 Select a value between 10% and 50% of the number of entries in the lookup.

 ## Supported lookups